rencewang/personal-arial/src/content/posts/2022-09-10-to-ask-why-we-fight.md

 type: post
 defaultExpanded: true
 description: "I always wondered if anyone actually reads these rambles of mine.
 After all, my writing isn't particularly literary.
 Does it matter if it's perceived?
 Does it matter who reads these?"
+seoDescription: "Diary from Yale: Does it matter who reads these personal rambles of mine?
+What does it mean to write for me?
+If something was never perceived, did it actually happen?
+It's ok, at least, I perceive both the process and the result. "
 ---

 If something was never perceived, did it actually happen?